Ship PricingCost Breakdown

 Star of the Seas Rooms: What Each Cabin Type Costs

-Here's what Star of the Seas cabin prices look like across all 40,560 tracked fares.
-For the full room-by-room breakdown with P25/P75 thresholds per season, see our Star of the Seas room prices guide.
+Here's what Star of the Seas cabin prices — the ticket price for each room type — look like across all 40,560 tracked fares.
+For the full room-by-room breakdown by season — with the good-price and high-end marks for each one — see our Star of the Seas room prices guide.
 For context on where these sit in the broader market, see our average cruise prices breakdown.

 All figures are per-person, double occupancy.
 "For Two" is the total cabin cost for a week before taxes, fees, and onboard spending.
-The "Good Price" column is the 25th percentile — 75% of observed prices are higher than this threshold.
+The "Good Price" column is what counts as a genuinely good rate — about three-quarters of the prices we've tracked sit higher than this.

 A note on suites.
 The $579 median excludes specialty inventory like Star Class suites, which can run $2,500+/night.
 Those outliers push the raw average to $663 — a number that doesn't reflect what most suite shoppers actually pay.